jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 The SCP port on the PDP-11/05 predates modern connector standards.
 As such, it lacks the slot needed to accept the square registration "key" present on most modern ribbon cable connectors.
 Because of this, it is necessary to file off the registration key on one connector when making an SCL cable out of modern components.

-**CAUTION**: The lack of the registration key on the SCL connector means that it is possible to connect the SCL cable to the PDP-11 in the wrong orientation.
+_**CAUTION**: The lack of the registration key on the SCL connector means that it is possible to connect the SCL cable to the PDP-11 in the wrong orientation.
 Therefore, **be especially careful to orient the SCL cable correctly when connecting it to the PDP-11**.
-In particular, pin 1 on the SCL cable connector should be positioned such that it is towards to the right-hand side of the PDP-11 when looking at the system from behind.
-On most ribbon cables, pin 1 can be identified by the presence of a small triangle on one side of the connector, or by the red stripe on one edge of the ribbon cable.
+In particular, SCL cable connector should be positioned such that **pin 1 is towards to the right-hand side of the PDP-11** when looking at the system from behind.
+On most ribbon cables, pin 1 can be identified by the presence of a small triangle on one side of the connector, or by the red stripe on one edge of the ribbon cable._

 ### Connecting to a USB Host Computer